nartc/nartc.me/src/blogs/injection-token-service.md

 #### Using `provider`

-Alternatively, we can provide then inject `ComponentStore` instead of `new ComponentStore()` since some library author might expose their API as an Abstract Class, or you simply do not like calling `ngOnDestroy()` manually
+Alternatively, we can provide then inject `ComponentStore` instead of `new ComponentStore()` since some library author might expose their API as an Abstract Class, or you simply do not like calling `new` or `ngOnDestroy()` manually

 ```ts
 export function useStoreFactory(store: ComponentStore<UserState>) {